Some people aren't built for strict diets. They've tried, in different ways, over the years. The diets never lasted.

 This is the smallest one and probably the most underrated.

-Before I make coffee, I drink a full glass of water.
+Before making coffee, drink a full glass of water.
 Sometimes warm, sometimes cold, depending on the morning.
-I used to roll straight out of bed and reach for caffeine.
-Now I notice that thirst was often the first thing I'd mislabel as hunger later.
+It's easy to roll straight out of bed and reach for caffeine.
+But thirst is often the first thing that gets mislabelled as hunger later.

 A glass of water at six in the morning seems to settle something for the rest of the day.